Paired Threshold Graphs: Preliminaries and background

-We introduce next a new family of graphs, termed {\it doubly threshold} graphs, which combine the properties of threshold and unit interval graphs. \begin{definition} A graph $\G(\V,\e)$ is termed a doubly threshold (DT) graph if there exist two fixed parameters $\tp\geq \tm \in \RR^{+}$ and a weight function $w:\V \rightarrow \RR^{+}$, such that for all distinct $i,j \in \V$,
+We introduce next a new family of graphs, termed {\it paired threshold} graphs, which combine the properties of threshold and unit interval graphs. \begin{definition} A graph $\G(\V,\e)$ is termed a paired threshold (PT) graph if there exist two fixed thresholds $\tp\geq \tm \in \RR^{+}$ and a weight function $w:\V \rightarrow \RR^{+}$, such that for all distinct $i,j \in \V$,

-We will refer to graphs with the above defining properties as $(\tp,\tm,w)$-DT graphs. \end{definition} Figure \ref{DT} illustrates a DT graph with $\tp=10$ and $\tm=2$, along with a possible weight assignment.
-Note that there exists an edge between the two vertices labeled by $5$ and $7$, as $5+7=12>\tp=10$ and $|5-7|=2 \leq \tm=2$, and there is no edge between the vertices labeled by $4$ and $7$ as $|4-7|=3>\tm=2$.
+We will refer to graphs with the above defining properties as $(\tp,\tm,w)$-PT graphs. \end{definition} Figure \ref{DT} illustrates a PT graph with $\tp=10$ and $\tm=2$, along with a possible weight assignment.
+Note that there exists an edge between the two vertices labeled by $5$ and $7$, as $5+7=12>\tp=10$ and $|5-7|=2 \leq \tm=2$, but there is no edge between the vertices labeled by $4$ and $7$ as $|4-7|=3>\tm=2$.